UiPath/uipath-llamaindex-python/docs/human_in_the_loop.md

 # Human In The Loop

-Guide for **Human-In-The-Loop** scenarios within the UiPath-LLamaIndex integration.
+Guide for **Human-In-The-Loop** scenarios within the UiPath-LlamaIndex integration.
 It focuses on the **ctx.write_event_to_stream** LlamaIndex functionality.

 ## Models Overview